HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 # HCL DX React Script App Example

 ## Overview
 This example app shows how React can be used in Script App portlets.
-It uses DX modular themes aggregator capability to provide React and ReactDOM.

 You can also run React inside a WCM component using Babel ([see here](./babel-standalone.md)) or pre-transpiled code.
 Using @babel/standalone is not recommended for production deployments (see: https://babeljs.io/docs/en/babel-standalone).